 Not sure what to say?
 Here are a few examples:

 “As you and your colleagues discuss and work on the budget, I want to convey the important role that Indiana Humanities plays in our district.
 Funded through the National Endowment for the Humanities, Indiana Humanities awards grants, provides resources and creates programs that have enhanced the quality of life in my community.
 Cutting the NEH would not significantly trim the federal budget, but it would significantly affect the quality of life in states and communities like ours.
 Help Indiana and our country thrive by providing us with more resources—not less.”

-Tell a personal story about how Indiana Humanities has impacted an organization in your community—through a grant, an ALL-IN Block Party, a Community Conversation, a Next Indiana film discussion or Novel Conversations, for example.
+Tell a personal story about how Indiana Humanities has impacted an organization in your community—through a grant, a Frankenstein Community Read program or an ALL-IN Block Party, a Community Conversation, a Next Indiana film discussion or Novel Conversations, for example.
 See how we’ve made an impact in your congressional district with the maps on the right-hand side of this page.

 2. Share your story—How has Indiana Humanities impacted your community?

 Need some inspiration?
-Read this letter to the editor from our board of directors that has run in newspapers across the state.
+Read this letter to the editor from our board of directors that ran in newspapers across the state last year.